United States v. Joseph (2019): Impact and reactions

 The Massachusetts chapter of the American Civil Liberties Union (ACLU) described the case as "preposterous, ironic, and deeply damaging to the rule of law," saying the decision "seems to have little to do with the actual facts, and everything to do with enforcing the president's anti-immigrant agenda".
 Massachusetts ACLU director Carol Rose called the case "outrageous", saying that Joseph must prioritize ensuring fair access to justice, and that ICE agents posted in courthouses could deter immigrants from going to court or reporting crimes, depriving them of their right to justice.
 After the indictment, Rose called on the Massachusetts state legislature to pass the Safe Communities Act (H.3724), also known as the "Access to Justice Bill", which would reduce state law enforcement's ability to coordinate with ICE.

 During grand jury investigations in December 2018, Massachusetts Governor Charlie Baker called for Joseph to be temporarily removed from office.
 Baker supported Joseph's suspension following her indictment, issuing a statement saying that "no one should obstruct federal law enforcement officials trying to do their jobs" and noting that his administration "has filed legislation to allow court officials as well as law-enforcement to work with federal immigration officials to detain dangerous individuals."

-In April 2019, two Massachusetts district attorneys, Rachael Rollins and Marian Ryan, filed a lawsuit against ICE to stop its practice of apprehending people at Massachusetts courthouses.
+In April 2019, two Massachusetts district attorneys, Suffolk County District Attorney Rachael Rollins and Middlesex County District Attorney Marian Ryan, filed a lawsuit against ICE to stop its practice of apprehending people at Massachusetts courthouses.

 The lawsuit said the arrests deter victims and witnesses from seeking relief from and cooperating with the courts.
 According to the suit, ICE's courthouse arrests violate defendants' constitutional rights and have prevented some immigrants from receiving court-ordered drug and mental health services, and caused others to violate their probation or otherwise default on court orders.
 On June 20, 2019, U.S. District Judge Indira Talwani of the United States District Court for the District of Massachusetts granted a preliminary injunction in the case temporarily prohibiting ICE agents from making arrests at Massachusetts courthouses.
 By July 2019, the lawsuit was being pursued by a coalition of district attorneys, public defenders, and other advocates.
 On May 22, 2021, the lawsuit was dropped after the Biden administration changed ICE policy to no longer make routine arrests at courthouses.